jwstegemann/fritz2-docs/ListsinaModel.md

 }
 ```

-you might just want the `class`-attribute to be re-rendered when the `ToDo` at a given index is still the same, but just the value of its `completed` state changes. `renderEach` must be told how to determine, whether an element at an index is still the same entity although one or more of its attributes (or sub-entities) have changed by passing an `IdProvider`.
-An `IdProvider` is a function mapping an entity to unique id of arbitrary type.
-In this example, we just use the `id`-attribute of the `ToDo`.
+you might just want the `class`-attribute to be re-rendered when the `ToDo` at a given index is still the same,
+but just the value of its `completed` state changes. `renderEach` must be told how to determine, whether an element
+at an index is still the same entity although one or more of its attributes (or sub-entities) have changed by
+passing an `IdProvider`.

+An `IdProvider` is a function mapping an entity to a unique id of arbitrary type.
+In this example, we just use the
+`id`-attribute of the `ToDo`.

-Then create a `SubStore` for a given entity conveniently by calling `sub(someEntity, properIdProvider)` on a `Store<List<*>>`.
-Of course you can do this yourself by mapping the flows if you work on a `Flow<List<*>>` and have no `Store` available or don't want to utilize fritz2's `Lens`es-:
+Then create a `SubStore` for a given entity conveniently by calling `sub(someEntity, properIdProvider)` on
+a `Store<List<*>>`.
+Of course you can do this yourself by mapping the flows if you work on a `Flow<List<*>>` and
+have no `Store` available or don't want to utilize fritz2's `Lens`es:

 ```kotlin
 val completed = toDoListStore.data.map { it.find { t -> t.id == toDo.id } ?: false }
 ```

-Regardless if you use a `SubStore` or your mapped `Flow`: be aware that in the example above nothing will happen to your DOM, when the text of a `ToDo` changes, but it is still at the same position in the list. fritz2 determines that still the same entity (identified by the `IdProvider`) is at the same place in the list and therefore the `li` as a whole won't be re-rendered, but just the `class`-attribute (which is mounted to its own mountpoint depending on you `completed`-flow).
+Regardless if you use a `SubStore` or your mapped `Flow`: be aware that in the example above nothing will happen to
+your DOM, when the text of a `ToDo` changes, but it is still at the same position in the list. fritz2 determines
+that still the same entity (identified by the `IdProvider`) is at the same place in the list and therefore the `li`
+as a whole won't be re-rendered, but just the `class`-attribute (which is mounted to its own mountpoint depending
+on you `completed`-flow).
 This might be exactly what you want, but it depends on your use-case.

-You can easily do two-way-databinding inside `renderEach` using a `SubStore` created for a particular entity as seen above.
+You can easily do two-way-databinding inside `renderEach` using a `SubStore` created for a particular entity as seen
+above.
 This of course only makes sense in combination with an `IdProvider`:

 ```kotlin
 val toDoListStore = storeOf(listOf(ToDo(text = "foo"), ToDo(text = "bar")))